pokeclicker/pokeclicker-wiki/data/Berries/Petaya.md

 | [[Kebia]] | 125 (optional) | 10:25 hours|
 | [[Kasib]] | 126 (optional) | 10:30 hours|

+In total 883 (or 1,134 counting the optional 2 last berries) Freeze Mulches are needed to use this method.

 ### What to do if Petaya doesn't spawn before other berries start dying

 <!--T:21-->